Global Peace Foundation

-Founded in 2009 by Dr. Hyun Jin Preston Moon as the Global Peace Festival Foundation, the organization originally sponsored cultural and sports festivals as an approach to promote social cohesion and mitigate religious and ethnic divisions.
+Founded in 2009 by Hyun Jin Moon as the Global Peace Festival Foundation, the organization originally sponsored cultural and sports festivals as an approach to promote social cohesion and mitigate religious and ethnic divisions.
 It was renamed the Global Peace Foundation in 2012 to better reflect the broader scope of activities being implemented worldwide.

-GPF is accreditation in UN ECOSOC Special Consultative Status and affiliation to UN Department of Public Information (DPI) since 2019.
+GPF is accreditation in UN ECOSOC Special Consultative Status and affiliation to the UN Department of Public Information (DPI) since 2019.

 History

 Background

 GPF founder Hyun Jin Preston Moon, an Olympic equestrian, first visited Paraguay in 2007 and travelled on horseback through the remote Chaco region to learn about the life of Paraguay's vaqueros, or ranchers.
 Impressed by the experience, he later addressed the National Congress on the value of Paraguay's traditions, and the importance of ethics and values in public life.
 In July 2008 Moon organized a cultural peace festival and city-wide youth service projects in Asuncion.
 The Global Peace Festival Foundation (GPFF) was then formally incorporated in 2009, with national offices in Paraguay and the Philippines.

 In December 2009, the first Global Peace Convention was hosted in Manila, Philippines, drawing participants from government, civil society, and religious institutions from 28 countries.
 The convention examined the role of interfaith initiatives, youth activities and service projects in resolving conflict and sustaining peace.
 Selected participants traveled to Mindanao, a region with a 40-year, ongoing conflict that has claimed the lives of an estimated 160,000 people, on a fact-finding tour of GPF agriculture and aquaculture pilot programs aimed to promote economic livelihoods and to mitigate divisions between Muslims, Christians and indigenous peoples in the region.